arch7tect/exposeme/readme.md

 ## Certificate Management

-To use HTTPS (the secure "lock" icon in browsers), your server needs an SSL certificate.
+To use HTTPS, your server needs an SSL certificate.
 ExposeME gives you three ways to get one:

 ### 1. Automatic Let's Encrypt (recommended)
 Let's Encrypt provides free SSL certificates that ExposeME can get and renew automatically.
 Perfect for most users.